 How Long Does It Stay In Place?
-Since I’d already worn one to a daylong wedding, I knew that without a doubt it would offer support and stay on even through sweat and dancing.
+Since I’d already worn a boob tape bra to a daylong wedding, I knew that without a doubt it would offer support and stay on even through sweat and dancing.

-TL;DR: Gaffer tape feels like the opposite of a stick-on bra.
+TL;DR: A gaffer tape bra feels like the opposite of a stick-on bra.
 Instead of the feeling that the bra is falling off your body, you have the feeling that the bra is VERY STUCK on your body.
 But all in, totally fine for an event.

 Should I Try This If I’m Allergic To Adhesives?
 No. Please, no. In fact, if you know that you have any relevant allergies or sensitivities, do a patch test first.
-(Note: I have generally hyper-sensitive skin, and had no issues, but I don’t have any related allergies.)
+(Note: I have generally relatively sensitive skin and had no issues, but I don’t have any specific allergies.)

 Bonus?
 It’s cheap AF.
-Unlike those expensive and worthless stick on bras, my roll of Gaffer Tape cost me under $20, and it’s going to last me the next decade (or until I lose it in a hotel room somewhere).
+Unlike those expensive and worthless stick-on bras, my roll of Gaffer Tape cost me under $20, and it’s going to last me the next decade of boob tape magic (or until I forget it in a hotel room somewhere).